bancorprotocol/contracts-solidity/solidity/docgen/docs/BancorNetwork.md

 a predefined conversion path and transfers the result tokens to a target account

-note that the converter should already own the source tokens
+note that the network should already own the source tokens

 ## Parameters: